CMagnac/CMagnac-first-blog/_posts/2022-11-06-scrape-load-2.md

 caption: <a href="https://fr.freepik.com/vecteurs-libre/illustration-concept-abstrait-traducteur-numerique_12291007.htm#query=dictionary&position=8&from_view=search&track=sph">Image by vectorjuice</a> on Freepik
 image: scrape2.jpg
 ---
-This post is about how to make a scraping script to get for another time two json dictionary.
+Another beautiful python script to scrap informations which will be store into two json dictionaries.

 <br>

 ## Configuration

-Having more control on our script and for a best understanding of it, these are the purpose of a configuration file.
+Having more control on our script and for a better understanding of it, these are the purpose of my configuration file.

 Python provides a built in module, json.
 So usefull to make tiny project and improve our skills.